Forensic nurses, violence advocates see drop in survivors seeking help

 WICHITA, Kan.
-(KSNW)- Wichita forensic nurses said they have seen a 50 percent drop in the number of sexual assault and domestic violence survivors seeking help and think COVID-19 could be to blame.
+(KSNW) – Wichita forensic nurses said they have seen a 50% drop in the number of sexual assault and domestic violence survivors seeking help and think COVID-19 could be to blame.

 “We haven’t seen as many medical calls or the need for medical advocacy,” said Amanda Meyers, executive director of the Wichita Family Crisis Center.